BeAPI/bea-media-analytics/README.md

 # BEA Find Media
-Find where medias are used across your site(s).
+Find where medias are used across your site.

 # 1 - Single media view